 You can find your DNS settings in the control panel of the service you bought your domain name from.
 This is usually your web host or domain name registrar.
 If you’re using a cloud platform like Cloudflare, open your DNS settings there instead.

-If you need more help on where to find your DNS settings, you can find instructions on editing DNS settings for some popular web hosts here.
+If you need more help finding your DNS settings, you can find instructions for editing them for some popular web hosts here.

 Once you’ve located your DNS settings, add a new record.
 Select TXT as the record type and paste the string Google gave you as the value of the record.